3Jlou4eJluk/projects/four_russians_method/readme.md

 Four Russians Method constant = 4, because a larger value does not allow efficient use of the cache.
 The goal of the project is to learn how to use caching to improve the efficiency of the program.

-Current work time on different boolean matrixes of shape (n, n):
+Current work time on different boolean matrixes of shape (n, n): <br />
 ![Work time](https://github.com/3Jlou4eJluk/projects/tree/main/four_russians_method/runtime_info.png)